Speed of gravity: Lorentz

-In 1900, Hendrik Lorentz tried to explain gravity on the basis of his ether theory and the Maxwell equations.
+In 1900, Hendrik Lorentz tried to explain gravity on the basis of his ether theory and the Maxwell's equations.
 After proposing (and rejecting) a Le Sage type model, he assumed like Ottaviano-Fabrizio Mossotti and Johann Karl Friedrich Zöllner that the attraction of opposite charged particles is stronger than the repulsion of equal charged particles.
 The resulting net force is exactly what is known as universal gravitation, in which the speed of gravity is that of light.
 This leads to a conflict with the law of gravitation by Isaac Newton, in which it was shown by Pierre-Simon Laplace that a finite speed of gravity leads to some sort of aberration and therefore makes the orbits unstable.
 However, Lorentz showed that the theory is not concerned by Laplace's critique, because due to the structure of the Maxwell equations only effects in the order v2/c2 arise.
 But Lorentz calculated that the value for the perihelion advance of Mercury was much too low.
 He wrote:

 In 1908, Henri Poincaré examined the gravitational theory of Lorentz and classified it as compatible with the relativity principle, but (like Lorentz) he criticized the inaccurate indication of the perihelion advance of Mercury.